Drigung Monastery: History

 The monks would each spend five years at this college using logic and debate to study thirteen scriptural texts.

 In 1959 there were about four hundred monks, sixty people in meditation retreats and eight Incarnate Lamas.

 Before and during the Cultural Revolution (1966–76) the monastery was looted of almost all its collection of statues, stupas, thangkas, manuscripts and other objects apart from a few small statues that the monks managed to hide.
 The buildings were severely damaged.

 Reconstruction began in 1983 and seven of the fifteen temples were rebuilt.

 The traditions of the monastery were also revived in 1989 at the Jangchubling Drikung Kagyu Institute in Dehradun, Uttar Pradesh (now Uttarakhand), India.

 As of 2015 Drigung Thil Monastery was occupied by about 250 monks.
-Although well known, particularly for its sky burial site, it does not attract many tourists.
+Although well known, particularly for its sky burial site, it does not attract many tourists, especially since the monks moved to close sky burials to uninvited guests.

-However, in the Tibetan New Year it is visited by thousands of pilgrims, mainly coming from Kham to the east.
+Nevertheless, in the Tibetan New Year it is visited by thousands of pilgrims, mainly coming from Kham to the east.